wyounas/wyounas.github.io/_posts/2025-02-24-a-simple-program-whose-proof-isnt-for-knuth.md

 First, since input values _dj_ are small nonnegative integers, Knuth wanted to keep the intermediate results reasonably small.

 Second, since _k_ can be arbitrarily large, Knuth had concerns that these could become too large for our computers' hardware.
-He demonstrated that 17 digits are not only sufficient — they are sometimes necessary to determine the correct value of _n_.
+He says that 17 digits are not only sufficient — they are sometimes necessary to determine the correct value of _n_.
 We can safely ignore _dj_ for _j > 17_.
-This to me highlights that Knuth’s attention to detail here is brilliant.
+This shows that Knuth’s attention to detail here is brilliant.

 Here is this program called P1, as outlined in the paper: